 A description of the child’s past allergic reactions, including symptoms and the child’s emotional response to the condition and need for support.

 A photo of the child.

->

-> A medical alert bracelet for the child.
+A medical alert bracelet or similar identification for the child.

->

-> The name/telephone number of the child’s primary-care provider and allergist.
+The name/telephone number of the child’s primary-care provider and allergist.

 The parent’s emergency contact number.